-3/Adyen has just signed with Mac Do to manage the key moment in the customer journey that constitutes payment.
-Start of operations in UK.
+3/Adyen has just signed with MacDo to manage that key moment in the customer journey: payment.
+Launch of the operations in the UK.

 4/Voxpay installs its PCI DSS-certified voice payment solution at a major luxury goods company, at a large mutual insurance company as well as at big car companies.

 5/Agaphone, forty years after its creation, continues to believe in the virtues of telephone permanence and outsourced reception.
 Valentine Lambert has set up a new production site in Cabourg and now signs contracts with ETIs and large law firms.